Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-- Desensitize to Door Opening
+Desensitize to Door Opening

 Because dogs live by associations, a good exercise would entail reducing the arousal status of your dog by desensitizing him to the act of opening the door.
 This means making the door opening action less salient and significant to your dog.
 To accomplish this do the following:

 - Pretend you are getting ready to head out.
-Put your shoes on, grab your purse and head towards the door.
+Put your shoes on, grab your purse, and head towards the door.
 Rover will likely get all excited.
 Then make an abrupt about-turn and just sit on the couch.
 Repeat, repeat, repeat.

-- Get up again, go towards the door and put your hand on the handle.
+- Get up again, go towards the door, and put your hand on the handle.
 Then go back and watch some TV.
 Repeat, repeat, repeat.

 - Finally, get up, touch the handle, and open the door just a tiny bit and then sit down.
-Repeat, repeat, repeat this until your dog starts caring less and less about the opening the door a tiny bit factor.
+Repeat, repeat, repeat this until your dog starts caring less and less about opening the door a tiny bit factor.

 The goal of this exercise is to take the edge off a bit of the action of opening the door.
 Rover should go from "Yippee, the door!
-I can't wait to get out! " to "Ok, you have done that so many times today, nothing is happening and it is getting boooring".
+I can't wait to get out! " to "OK, you have done that so many times today, nothing is happening and it is getting boooring".
 In other words, you should see a change in your dog's emotional response to the door: from pricking up the ears, wagging tail, jumping, running in circles, and acting all crazy to a calmer state of mind reflecting just a mere interest.

 This is a great exercise I always recommend to my clients.
 I personally call it in classes the doggy version of "open sesame©".
 Basically, your dog learns that the door opens only when he is quiet and does an automatic sit.
 To train this, you will need to follow the steps listed below.

-* Note: It may help to start training this using a door that does not lead outdoors such as a bathroom or bedroom door.
-Once, your dog understands the exercise, you can then move on to the door that leads to the back yard and then finally to the one that leads to the real outdoors.
+Note: It may help to start training this using a door that does not lead outdoors such as a bathroom or bedroom door.
+Once, your dog understands the exercise, you can then move on to the door that leads to the backyard and then finally to the one that leads to the real outdoors.